Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 Context:

 LEGO bricks are a great example of an invention kit.
 They can be quickly assembled or disassembled in a variety of ways to illustrate a concept or test out an idea.
-Your invention kits will work similarly, allowing you to build upward or outwork—but you get to customize the pieces!
+Your invention kits will work similarly, allowing you to build upward but you get to customize the pieces!

 Key terms:

-Parametric Design: A design process that uses parameters to define a model’s geometry.
+Parametric Design: This design process uses parameters to define a model’s geometry.
 By adjusting these parameters, designers can easily modify and optimize their designs.
 This approach is particularly useful for creating customizable and scalable components in CAD software.

-Kerf: The width of material removed by the laser cutter during the cutting process.
+Kerf: This is the width of material removed by the laser cutter during the cutting process.
 Understanding kerf is crucial for ensuring that parts fit together correctly, as it affects the precision of the cuts and the final dimensions of the pieces.

 Demonstrate the basic functions of the chosen CAD software.
 Focus on essential tools like shapes, text, and path editing.
 Create a simple design in real-time, explaining each step clearly.
 Encourage students to ask questions and interact during the demonstration.